 The former suggestion is easier to work with.
-A few decorative accent pieces will not cost you hundreds of pounds; they’re less of a commitment than a room covered top-to-toe in metallic tiles, or a large gilded mirror that sets you back a month’s wage.
+A few decorative accent pieces will not cost too much and they’re less of a commitment.

-Thankfully, metallic candle holders, photo frames, display bowls and lamps can be found in most high street shops and from cute little boutiques online too.
+Thankfully, you’ll find metallic candle holders, photo frames, display bowls and lamps everywhere—from high street shops to cute little online boutiques.

-- Spray Ikea’s “floating” shelving with metallic paints.
-Display white, black and neutral coloured objects
+- Spray Ikea’s “floating” shelving with metallic paint.
+Coral white, black and neutral coloured objects for a striking display.

-- Create a DIY piece of metallic art for your wall, like the ladies at A Beautiful Mess did
+- DIY a piece of metallic art for your wall, like the ladies at A Beautiful Mess did.

-- Create a metallic statement by surrounding a fireplace with copper sheets
+- Create a statement by surrounding a fireplace with magnificent metallic copper sheets.

-- Light gold hues, especially in wallpaper, will really brighten up a room
+- Light gold hues, especially in wallpaper, will brighten up a room.

-- Aim for an industrial chic feel by mixing with poured concrete accessories, exposed brickwork and wooden floors
+- Achieve an industrial chic feel by mixing with poured concrete accessories, exposed brickwork and wooden floors

-- Mix a range of interesting metallic objects with rich, vibrant pinks and deep blues for an “well traveled”, eclectic feel
+- Mix a range of interesting metallic objects with rich, vibrant pinks and deep blues for an “well travelled”, eclectic feel

 - Mirrored furniture in warm tones can add interest, plus it reflects light around the room (bonus!)